The principal sources of financing for project companies are:

 In addition, the sale of the following offshore insurance products to Korean residents is also permissible, regardless of the type of insurance:

-Please also note that, even for permissible cross-border insurance transactions, the non-admitted insurer must comply with certain restrictions on marketing methods.
-For example, non-admitted insurers should sell permitted products only by mail, telephone, fax or over the internet, from outside of Korea.
+It should also be noted that, even for permissible cross-border insurance transactions, the non-admitted insurer must comply with certain restrictions on marketing methods.
+For example, non-admitted insurers should sell permitted products only by mail, telephone, fax or over the internet, from outside Korea.

 In addition, under the Stamp Tax Act, stamp tax would be imposed upon any document or contract that creates a property right.
-Therefore, when a lender executes a loan agreement and agrees to provide a loan to the borrower, stamp tax would be imposed pursuant to the Stamp Tax Act.
+Therefore, when a lender executes a loan agreement and agrees to provide a loan to the borrower, stamp tax will be imposed, pursuant to the Stamp Tax Act.

 In general, project agreements and financing agreements executed in Korea are governed by the laws of Korea.
 The Act on Private Investment in Infrastructure is the main legislation of Korea.

-However, the parties may agree to have the project agreements and financing agreements governed by other foreign laws, with the exception of the concession agreement which should be governed by Korean law.
-The mandatory provisions of laws such as Korean public policy will apply to the agreement despite the choice of governing law.
+However, the parties may agree to have the project agreements and financing agreements governed by other foreign laws, with the exception of the concession agreement, which should be governed by Korean law.
+The mandatory provisions of laws such as Korean public policy will apply to the agreement regardless of the choice of governing law.
 The laws or regulations that apply to typical project sectors include: